How to Structure a Speech

 Grab attention!
 Give it some welly, even a bit of tyre-smoking wheelspin.

+Use the opening sentence or two to provide a bold statement or question.
 Questions are a good way to focus the audience’s attention, particularly early in a speech.

-But at the start you don’t want difficult questions diverting you from your planned introduction.
+But you don’t want them asking difficult questions and diverting you from your planned introduction.
+Therefore, rhetorical questions are usually best.

 Why did I agree to write this article?
 What do you mean, you were wondering that as well!
 For example.